cocos2d-x/cocos-utils/README.md

 which means config for `code01.js` and `code02.js` will been loaded, and so as `a.png` and `b.png`.

 ##### Config for a js
-Pay a tension to this, if none config should be set of a js, you do not need to write the config followed.
+Pay attention to this, if none config should be set of a js, you do not need to write the config followed.

 ```script
 resCfg[jsRes.code03_js] = {